Men and Emotions: How to Be Vulnerable as a Man and Why

 Bottling your emotions up may lead to:

-Why is it important to be vulnerable?
+Why is it important for men to be vulnerable?

 Before we explore the reasons why vulnerability is a strength, we should ask an important question: why do men hide their feelings?